alexander-bergeron/nix-config/README.md

 nix run nix-darwin --extra-experimental-features "nix-command flakes" -- switch --flake ~/.dotfiles/nixos-config#macbook-pro-m1 --show-trace
 ```

 If you're using this configuration with the user `apb` this process will prompt you to change some settings for security and privacy to allow certain apps to have certain access.
 After running this you'll need to run an additional time after everything is initialized with the following command.
+Optionally use `--recreate-lock-file` to upgrade packages, you will get a warning `'--recreate-lock-file' is deprecated and will be removed in a future version; use 'nix flake update' instead.` so thats an option too.

 ```bash
 darwin-rebuild switch --flake ~/.dotfiles/nix-config#macbook-pro-m1 --show-trace